handsontable/hyperformula/docs/guide/custom-functions.md

 ## Custom function options

-By passing optional parameters to the `implementedFunctions` object of your function plugin, you can configure your function to:
+You can configure your custom function to:
 * Treat reference or range arguments as arguments that don't create dependency.
 * Inline range arguments to scalar arguments.
 * Get recalculated with each sheet shape change.